mindscan-de/OrangeMoon-Frontend/README.md

 is quite primitive, but I don't care, because it is a single user environment.
 I just want it to just work.
 There is basically no need for scale or something similar.
 At least not yet.

+# MVP

+* Selection of kanji by its radicals **[done]**
+* input hiragana / katakana (via OS-IME) and lookup the word in the dictionary **[done]** ** lookup names, words and kanji **[done]**

+# TODO

+I will give it some thoughts, but at the moment I don't plan to implement too much.
+Maybe i will do the quiz mode next, but nothing too fancy.

+# Nice to have

+A combined input method of selection of kanji by radicals with the simple input field from the lookup page would be nice.
+Switching forth and back the pages is a bit annoying.

+# God mode

+* Develop an IME for english/german-keyboard to japanese, without using the OS based IME ** An input field, which can be switched back between hiragana mode and western mode ** A mode where a kanji can be selected by radicals
+** An NMT based transliteration from romaji to mixed hiragana, katakana, kanji